Diezel2001/ProjectDrift/README.md

-# 🦉 ProjectOwl
+# 🦉 project DRIFT

-Project Owl is a research-oriented codebase for drone system development.
+Project DRIFT (Drone Reconnaissance & Intelligent Flight Technology) is a research-oriented codebase for drone system development.
 It contains experimental implementations, prototyping tools and libraries.
 This project serves as a foundation for ongoing exploration in aerial robotics and embedded systems.

 Current Features:
 - MSP Library for RPI to Flight Controller comms